DEF LEPPARD's VIVIAN CAMPBELL OH YEAH Legend Award Speech (Video/Photos)

 "So that's it.
 Enough of this shite.
 I just wanna say one last thing.
 This award to me is as much about you than it is about me.
 Look how far we've come.
 My fifteen year old self.
 I couldn't even find someone to teach me how to play guitar.
 Now we have this fabulous resource.
 The OH YEAH centre.
 These great people who work so hard to make this happen.
 And to be a support system for aspiring artists in this country.
 We've come a long way.
 Long may our light continue to shine.
 Thank you."

-The 'Hysteria 30th Anniversary Edition' wasaround the world on 4th August.
+The 'Hysteria 30th Anniversary Edition' was released around the world on 4th August.

 Buy 'Hysteria 30th Anniversary Edition' Online